What Are The Top Benefits of CRM?

 - What percentage of cases were resolved in a single call?

-Connect CRM with specialist reporting services such as Power BI to visualise data, follow trends, drill down to better understand performance and gain further actionable insight.
+Connect CRM with Power BI to visualise data, follow trends, drill down to better understand performance and gain further actionable insight.

 With CRM data providing a single truth, businesses are able to monitor key performance indicators in real time and use this insight to take corrective action when needed.

-Performance transparency means that achievers are clearly identifiable and can be rewarded creating a CRM powered culture of staff empowerment and motivation.
+Performance transparency means that achievers are clearly identifiable and can be rewarded accordingly which helps to develop a culture of user empowerment and motivation.

 Modern CRM cloud technology includes embedded artificial intelligence providing further insight and driving proactive actions.
-This can include intent analysis from social media posts, highlighting customer questions in tracked emails, sensor alerts from installed customer equipment, or revealing a downward trend in a relationship health based on the frequency of contact.
+This can include intent analysis from social media posts, highlighting customer questions in tracked emails, sensor alerts from installed customer equipment, or revealing trends in a the health of client relationships based on the frequency of contact.

 4. Do Business Anywhere